 Within the West Coast Basin a significant plume (approx. 600,000 acre feet) of high Total Dissolved Solids (TDS) has been trapped due to seawater intrusion and the implementation of the West Coast Seawater Intrusion Barrier.
-WRD began the Regional Brackish Water Reclamation Program (Program) through the Groundwater Basin's Master Plan to evaluate ways to remediate the basin.
-WRD initiated a regional planning effort to evaluate the feasibility of remediating the high TDS plume, working with six additional stakeholders (Stakeholder Group) who pump and wholesale potable water within the basin.
+WRD began the Regional Brackish Water Reclamation Program (Program) through the Groundwater Basin's Master Plan to evaluate ways to extract and treat the brackish groundwater to provide a new potable water supply in the basin.
+WRD initiated a regional planning effort to evaluate the feasibility of extraction and treatment of the high TDS plume, working with six additional stakeholders (Stakeholder Group) who pump and wholesale potable water within the basin.

 A Feasibility Study was completed as the first step in determining how to remediate this plume to allow for future groundwater use within the basin.
-The Feasibility Study evaluated potential siting and technologies for brackish water reclamation facilities within the plume, while also striving for maximum remediation benefit and the most efficient life cycle cost.
+The Feasibility Study evaluated potential siting and technologies for brackish water reclamation facilities within the plume, while also striving for maximum water quality benefit to the basin and the most efficient life cycle cost.
 The Feasibility Study identified six final preferred project alternatives with capacities ranging from 12,500-20,000 acre-feet per year, each consisting of a centralized desalter facility with the option for remote wellhead treatment.
-As a follow-up to the Feasibility Study findings, WRD has initiated a Replenishment Study and development a Pilot Program that will both inform future project-specific development.
-Moving forward, WRD and the Stakeholder Group anticipate proceeding forward with partnership agreements determining project specific responsibility followed by CEQA and permitting for the recommended project.
+As a follow-up to the Feasibility Study findings, WRD has initiated a Siting Study, a Replenishment Study, and development a Pilot Program that will both inform future project-specific development.
+Moving forward, WRD and the Stakeholder Group anticipate proceeding forward with partnership agreements determining project specific responsibility followed by CEQA/NEPA and permitting for the recommended project.